IAD-ZHDK/BreadboardDCMotor/README.md

 This is intended for teaching Physical Computing or electronic basics.
 When two breakouts are used together with the Joy-it wheel combo, it's possible to turn the breadboard into a differential wheeled robot.
 This project was born out of the frustration of leads always breaking on mini DC motors during Physical Computing classes.

-To assemle, simply snap off the vertical bracket, and solder together with the motor into place.
+To assemble, simply snap off the vertical bracket, and solder together with the motor into place.
 An optional drop of glue, or a 3D printed bracket (files included) can secure the motor firmly in place.

 PCB TOP                                                     |  PCB Bottom :----------------------------------------------------------:|:---------------------------------------------------------------: